pfroysdon/reading_rack/README.md

 **Note:** I am presently reading the following textbooks on AI Law.
 I will provide a complete review of each book when completed.

-- [The Court and the Constitution](https://a.co/d/g1Xjts0) Great book that describes the US Supreme Court and the landmark cases since the start of the country.
+- [The Court and the Constitution - Cox](https://a.co/d/g1Xjts0) Great book that describes the US Supreme Court and the landmark cases since the start of the country.
 This book changed my perspective of the US Legal system and my understanding of the US Constitution.
 06/22
-- [The U.S. Constitution: A reader](https://shop.hillsdale.edu/products/constitution-em-a-reader-em)  This was a fascinating read, with clear unbiased commentary and references throughout.
+- [The U.S. Constitution: A Reader](https://shop.hillsdale.edu/products/constitution-em-a-reader-em)  This was a fascinating read, with clear unbiased commentary and references throughout.
 A must have for anyone wishing to learn about the past and present of the U.S. Constitution.
 05/22
 - [The Centaur's Dilemma: National Security Law for the Coming AI Revolution](https://a.co/d/he8RSGC)
 - [Law of Artificial Intelligence and Smart Machines: Understanding A.I. and the Legal Impact](https://a.co/d/0sP02nU)
 - [Compelling Essays On AI And Law: Advanced Series On Artificial Intelligence (AI) And Law](https://a.co/d/8nSifDZ)